mamedev/mame/docs/source/techspecs/cpu_device.rst

 The method ``access_before_delay`` allows to try to run an access after a given delay.
-The tag is an opaque, non-nullptr value used to characterize the source of the delay, so taht the delay is not applied multiple times.
-Similarly to the previous method cycles are eaten and true is returned to abort the access, false do execute it.
+The tag is an opaque, non-nullptr value used to characterize the source of the delay, so that the delay is not applied multiple times.
+Similarly to the previous method cycles are eaten and true is returned to abort the access, false to execute it.

 .. code-block:: C++